Wu-Chenyang/torch-magnus/README.md

 ---

-`magnus_odeint_adjoint` has the same signature but uses a more memory-efficient method for computing gradients, making it ideal for training and optimization.
+`odeint_adjoint` has the same signature but uses a more memory-efficient method for computing gradients, making it ideal for training and optimization.

 ## Example: Batch Solving and Parameter Learning